santos-eng/Mazer/README.md

   <img src="readme_media/playthrough.gif" width="500">
 </p>

+* Use W and S to move forward and backward, respecitvely.
+* A and D will rotate the user CCW and CW, repsectively.
-* If move left and
+* Q and E will allow strafing left and right, respectively.

 [cpp]: https://img.shields.io/badge/C++-00599C?style=flat-square&logo=C%2B%2B&logoColor=white